 What is arthritis of the hip?

-With expansion of joint preservation techniques, there are increased options for patients with early hip arthritis who have hip pain but are not yet ready for a hip replacement.
-Dr. Benedict Nwachukwu, orthopedic hip specialist, treats patients in Manhattan, New York City and surrounding New York boroughs who are suffering from early stage arthritis of the hip.
+With the expansion of joint preservation techniques, there are increased options for patients with early hip arthritis who have hip pain but are not yet ready for a hip replacement.
+Dr. Benedict Nwachukwu, orthopedic hip specialist, treats patients in Manhattan, New York City and surrounding New York boroughs who are suffering from early-stage arthritis of the hip.

 Arthritis behaves differently in the hip for many people.
 Typically, physicians expect hip arthritis to come on gradually, over time, and be associated with advancing age.
 However, the onset of symptoms may sometimes be surprisingly sudden, and patients may experience intermittent episodes of spontaneous remission without symptoms of any kind.
 Arthritis can also strike young adults even without a family history of disease and may be isolated to a single joint.
 The most common form of arthritis that Dr. Nwachukwu treats is: